The Wrong Way(s) to Remove Graffiti

 Graffiti Removal At Longmont’s Sandstone Ranch

-The City of Longmont called us for graffiti removal at Sandstone Ranch, a park a few miles outside of the city.
 There was a big story on the CBS4 local news channel and in the Longmont Times Call newspaper about the large number of tags.
-Many of the rock faces were...
+Many of the rock faces were covered and the people who went there to visit nature were outraged.
+Longmont Residents Upset Over Rash...